wp-plugins/mcatfilter/readme.txt

 * Excluded categories are still available through custom queries
 * Fully integrated with the WordPress internationalization API

-= Fixes and improvements of version 0.3.1 =
+= Fixes and improvements of version 0.3.2 =

-* Fixed important bug that prevented the plugin to work when upgrading from a previous version
-* Improved compatibility back to WordPress 2.1
-* Added "Setup" link in the Installed Extension panel
+* Don't exclude posts from tag pages anymore.

 = Upcoming additions and improvements =